Publish Novellas 23 May 2021

 “You want me to save you… while skinny dipping?”
 Jayson asks, with surprise.

 “If it’s life or death.
 I rather you than Leonid,” Caroline clarifies.

-“Agreed.
-I’m your hero.
+“Happy to be your lessor evil.
 You do realize, I will need to remain an arm’s distance away to save you,” Jayson stresses, with implied permission to view her bathing.

 They wash their faces and lather up beneath the water.
 After vigorously washing the armpits of their blouse and shirt, they put their tops back on and pull up their pants.

 Emerging from the water soaking wet, neither wants to ask how their clothes are supposed to dry.
 By the time Leonid leads them to the dining area, the tropical heat leaves their clothing slightly damp.

 Fruits of Labor